conormcafee/mitso-marketing/src/pages/what-we-offer/digital.md

 statementImage: /assets/1bbacde6-1a3d-40d9-84b5-272d7b3179a4.jpeg
 statement: >-
-  A digital presence is essential for targeting and engaging with your audience and build long term relationships
+  A digital presence is essential for targeting and engaging with your audience to build long term relationships
 serviceText: >-
   Our strategic approach ensures that digital activity is properly planned and executed and our digital campaigns are built to achieve maximum return on investment.
-We choose channels wisely and design content which resonates with your target customer
+We design content which resonates with your target customer and choose channels wisely to attract, convert and retain customers from across the globe.
 listOfServices:
   - Service: Digital Strategy
   - Service: Pay Per Click Advertising